Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 So, I created a [Youtube channel](https://www.youtube.com/channel/UCenuOeODNjdVohMTvKv15fQ) and began posting time lapse videos there.
 I also created an [Instagram account](https://www.instagram.com/velocitylapseapp/) but it sat there unused for a few months, until I got around to making content to post there.

 In addition, I did quite a bit of posting on Reddit, replying to posts looking for a time lapse app.
-While it certainly is self-promotion, since the person was asking for time lapse apps and those viewing the post were likely looking for one too, it was a good way to get some first users and help them find something they can use to reliably create time lapse videos.
+Since the OP was asking for time lapse apps and those viewing the post were likely looking as well, it was a good way to get some first users and help them find something they could use to create time lapses.

 All in all, this was a pretty good strategy looking back at the successes in both avenues.

 ### User testing and UI refactoring

-After yet more user testing and feedback, I began to refine the UI and options.
-A refactoring of the UI which at first primarily centered around the home view.
+After yet more user testing and feedback, I began a refactoring of the UI which at first primarily centered around the home view.

 The most useful method of conducting user testing that I have found is physically watching the test users use the app.
 I mean practically looking over their shoulder and writing down notes about their interaction.
 Getting face to face feedback, both positive and negative and seeing how people use the app in real life crushes some dreamy, false notions you can have as a developer/designer about how the app should work.